GeorgeDjango/Project_1/README.md

 ## Features:

+---

-- All tabs:
+1. All tabs:
--- Tab layout - The page is completely made using a tab system in which the user can access the four different sections with ease.
+- Tab layout - The page is completely made using a tab system in which the user can access the four different sections with ease.
--- Links to social media - In the footer I have links to relevent social media
+- Links to social media - In the footer I have icons that link to relevent social media that the user can access.

+2. Home tab:
+- Pictures and videos - A photo of myself playing bass, as well as an embedded Youtube video in which I'm playing a song on bass.

+3. Prices:
+- Highlighted table - Here there's a table that highlights the price row the user is currently hoverig over.

+4. Contact:
+- Email Me - A button that if clicked will open up a semi pre-written email on the users pc/mobile/tablet that's automatically adressed to me with a subject.
+- Call Me - A button that if clicked will open up a call feature on mobile and a skype prompt on pc.
+- Form - Here's a form that the user can fill out that will send their details on to me so I can contact them at a suitable time.
+- Map - A map that directs the user to a recording studio that I use for teaching.

+5. Projects:
+- Video - Here's an embedded link to a music video by one of my bands that can be accessed by the user.
+- Spotify - Here's an embedded link to an EP on Spotify by one of my bands that can be accessed by the user.
+- Soundcloud - Here are embedded links to various tracks on soundcloud by some of the other musical projects I'm a part of that can be accessed by the user.

 ## Tech